 Jacques starts drawing as a young child, his most prized possession is his double-ended two color pencil.

 Attends private school (gymnasium) in Chortkiv.
 During his years in Chortkiv, Hnizdovsky has a roommate who was heavily involved in politics, something Hnizdovsky has no interest in.
-During a school search by the Polish police, Hnizdovsky's roommate, fearing impending arrest for his political activities, decides to hide all his political flyers under the Hnizdovsky's mattress.
+During a school search by the Polish police, Hnizdovsky's roommate, fearing impending arrest for his political activities, decides to hide all his political flyers under Jacques Hnizdovsky's mattress.
 Hnizdovsky is arrested and imprisoned, while his roommate goes free.
-The imprisonment appears to have lasted over a year.
+The imprisonment appears to have lasted over a year and a half.
 Jacques Hnizdovsky is cleared of all charges, but the Chortkiv Academy refuses to allow him to return.
-This experience creates a hatred of all things political for the artist's entire life
+This experience creates a distaste for all things political for the artist's entire life.

 The young artist is saved from a Polish concentration camp by Metropolitan Andrey Sheptytsky OBM, who transfers the young artist to Seminary, allowing him complete his gymnasium studies.